German lockdown: Merkel announces tough new COVID curbs | DW | 13.12.2020

 The German chancellor has announced the closure of stores, schools, and daycare centers in the run-up to Christmas.
 The new rules, agreed with Germany's 16 state leaders, will come into effect from Wednesday.

-German Chancellor Angela Merkel on Sunday ordered most stores to shut from Wednesday, along with schools and daycare centers.
+German Chancellor Angela Merkel most stores to shut from Wednesday, along with schools and daycare centers.

 The new restrictions will be in effect until at least January 10 to help tackle the second wave of the coronavirus pandemic which threatens to overwhelm the country's health system.